feltus/biohackathon-finding-dna-eqtls-underlying-a-disease/README.md

 # Useful Prometheus prompts:

 * Prometheus prompts *
 ```
 * What is a complex trait?
+What is a Mendelian trait?
+* What does it mean to have a complex trait contolled by a genetic subsytem as opposed to a single gene?

 ```

 # Hackathon Objectives